mmtk::vm::scanning

 source

-fn support_slot_enqueuing( _tls: VMWorkerThread, _object: ObjectReference ) -> bool
+fn support_slot_enqueuing( _tls: VMWorkerThread, _object: ObjectReference, ) -> bool

 Return true if the given object supports slot enqueuing.